Education & Community

 Enriching lives in the local community

-The Festival has developed a close relationship with The Rhyd Day Service which supports adults with learning disabilities and we are delighted to be working with them for the third year running to create the interior designs for Caffe Bohemia, our pop-up cafe in The Muse.
-The group will meet weekly during September and October to create their designs and the project will culminate with a celebratory music workshop devised specially for them and led by Caroline Welsh with FIGO ensemble members Simone Pirri, Alice Poppleton, Jacob Garside and Sergio Bucheli in Caffe Bohemia just before the Festival opens.
+The Festival has developed a close relationship with The Rhyd Day Service which supports adults with learning disabilities and we are delighted to be working with them again to create the interior designs for our pop-up café in The Muse.
+The group will meet weekly during September and October to create their designs and the project will culminate with a celebratory music workshop in the venue they have decorated.

 Baroque Dance workshops